fuse-mars/tutorial-sailsjs-privacy/README.md

 This function contains logic for *authorization* and *access control*.

 More info can be found at [sailsjs site](http://sailsjs.org/documentation/concepts/policies)

+# Goal
+We are creating a **secured** app to manage different `teams` in a company.
+A team can have a name, a description, and a list of members.

 # Steps
 0. Create a new sails app and go inside it.